 In 2002, the Mississippi Office of Highway Safety funded a project entitled: Improving the Effectiveness of Screening Procedures Used to Identify High Risk DUI Offenders in Mississippi (Snow, 2002).
-Data from this and other projects (Anderson, et al., 2000; Snow, 1996a) were used to identify the strongest predictors of DUI recidivism among Mississippi DUI offenders.
+Data from this and other projects (Snow, 1996b; and Anderson, Snow, and Wells- Parker, 2000) were used to identify the strongest predictors of DUI recidivism among Mississippi DUI offenders.
 Results of these analyses provided the basis for the construction of a new procedure to predict risk of being rearrested for DUI.
-Using Blood Alcohol Concentration (BAC) at the time of arrest and data collected on the MASEP Registration/Intake Form during Session I, MASEP participants were provided with more information during Session III on their likelihood of being rearrested and their likelihood of having a drinking problem.
+Using Blood Alcohol Concentration (BAC) at the time of arrest and data collected on the MASEP Registration/Intake Form during Session I, MASEP participants were provided with more information on their likelihood of being rearrested and their likelihood of having a drinking problem during Session III.
 This enhanced feedback procedure is the primary difference between the 2005 edition and previous editions.

 The 2008 Edition of MASEP

-For this version of the curriculum a new assessment instrument was developed and pilot tested to better assess alcohol and other drug (AOD) use and related problems.
-The new assessment contains the following validated measures: (1) Alcohol Use Disorders Identification Test (AUDIT) (Babor, Higgins-Biddle, Saunders, & Monteiro, 2001), (2) Research Institute on Addictions Self-Inventory (RIASI) (Nochajski & Wieczorek, 1998), (3) Short Inventory of Alcohol and Other Drug Consequences (InDUC) (Miller, Tonigan, & Longabaugh, 1995), and the Center for Epidemiological Studies-Depression Scale (CES-D 10-item) (Andresen, Carter, Malmgren, & Patrick, 1994).
+Research has shown that DUI recidivism is much higher among offenders who have drinking or drug problems than among those who do not.
+In 2007, a new assessment instrument was developed to better assess alcohol and other drug (AOD) use and related problems.
+The assessment was also designed to provide MASEP participants with more detailed feedback than has previously been provided.
+The new assessment contains the following validated measures: (1) Alcohol Use Disorders Identification Test (AUDIT) (Babor et al., 2001), (2) Research Institute on Addictions Self-Inventory (RIASI) (Nochajski and Wieczorek, 1998), (3) Short Inventory of Alcohol and Other Drug Consequences (InDUC) (Miller, Tonigan and Longabaugh, 1995), and the Center for Epidemiological Studies-Depression Scale (CES-D 10-item) (Andersen, Carter, Malmgren, & Patrick, 1994).
 In addition, there are measures that assess the frequency and amounts of alcohol consumption, binge drinking, other drug use and levels of psychiatric distress (including anxiety and other negative moods).
-The assessment was designed to provide MASEP participants with more detailed feedback regarding the severity of their alcohol and/or drug use, as well as any mental health issues that participants may be experiencing.
-Participants are then informed of the mental health and substance abuse services that are available in their area, and treatment recommendations and/or referrals are made when the assessment indicates that they are needed.

 The goal of MASEP has always been to reduce DUI recidivism by first-time DUI offenders in Mississippi and thereby enhance traffic safety.
 Revisions to the MASEP assessment process and to curriculum content were made with this goal in mind.
 Additionally, changes made to the curriculum were founded on the latest evidence-based practices for motivating alcohol and/or other drug abusers to change their substance use and driving behaviors.